PatrykUrbanski/no_one-s_shoes/README.md

-# no_one-s_shoes

-##No one's shoes
+#No One's Shoes

-Project of website connecting people who want to give their used clothes to trusted institutions.
+### Project of website helping people who want to give their used clothed to trusted institutions.